 How this will look exactly is difficult to predict.
 For example, Israel and the UK are way ahead of other countries in terms of vaccine rollout.
 Might this mean that they’ll be among the first to reopen their doors?
 What about countries like Italy or Spain, which were among the hardest hit by the virus, and rely on tourism?
 Might they be more eager to restart travel, or will the depth of their nightmare mean that they are more reluctant to let foreigners in?

 5. You’ll pack differently

 Seen the TikTok video of a man taking out a bag of wet wipes and thoroughly wiping down his table and seat before sitting down for take-off?
 Well, it could be something you start to see in the flesh.
 Even if it’s not to that comedic extent, we’re being directed to wash our hands, and the only way to do that when on the move is with hand sanitizer.
 We may well see the relaxing of liquid carry-on restrictions as travelers want to take more than 100ml, especially on long-haul flights.

 Along with hand sanitizer travel packs, airlines are obligating people to travel with face masks.
 In the same way that companies like Away have made luxury, fashionable travel baggage, we will most likely see “desirable” travel masks worn by Instagram influencers.
 Just don't forget to check your airline's or local health authority's guidelines on what masks to wear when traveling (CDC, NHS, what have you).

 6. You’ll tick that little box every time

 We’re all very used to airplane bookings coming with tens of add-ons once we’ve chosen our flight.
-Let’s be honest, most of us skip past speedy boarding, extra baggage, car rental, and even seat selection.
+Let’s be honest, when making a corporate travel booking, most of us skip past speedy boarding, extra baggage, car rental, and even seat selection.
 One box that we won’t be skipping past as much is the one asking us if we want to insure the flight.
 Be careful though, often this “insurance” doesn’t cover you for many things, including the outbreak of a pandemic.
 Either airline providers or insurance companies are going to have to change to accommodate our new reality.